Freeze/hp-git-demo/README.md

 ## Useful Tools
 * [Git Bash](https://git-scm.com/download/win) is the best way to handle Git repositories on Windows aside from using an IDE.
 * [Atom](https://atom.io/) is the IDE that Holden prefers to use when a GUI is required.
+Git support built in, very extendable.
 * [Visual Studio Code](https://code.visualstudio.com/) is probably the most popular IDE, especially at HP.
 Holden just likes Atom better.
+Same as Atom, very extendable via. installable plugins.

 ## Useful Links
 * [Roger Dudler's Guide](http://rogerdudler.github.io/git-guide/)  This is a great guide to Git.
 It has swearing.
 I will not recommend you read it at work because swear words are bad.